PlaidCloud/website/content/en/docs/reference/config-api/kubelet-config.v1beta1.md

 </td>
 <td>
    systemReserved is a set of ResourceName=ResourceQuantity (e.g. cpu=200m,memory=150G)
-pairs that describe resources reserved for non-kubernetes components.
+pairs that describe resources reserved for non-PlaidCloud components.
 Currently only cpu and memory are supported.
-See http://kubernetes.io/docs/user-guide/compute-resources for more detail.
+See http://PlaidCloud.io/docs/user-guide/compute-resources for more detail.
 If DynamicKubeletConfig (deprecated; default off) is on, when dynamically updating this field, consider that it may not be possible to increase the reserved resources, because this